CYBERSECURE CODER (CSC) Training Course

 .NET, C# and ASP.NET Security Development

-This course is designed to equip developers with practical skills through extensive hands-on exercises.
-Participants will learn how to prevent unauthorized actions by untrusted code, safeguard resources via strong authentication and authorization mechanisms, facilitate remote procedure calls, manage sessions, explore various implementations for specific functionalities, and much more.
+The primary objective of this course is to train developers through extensive hands-on exercises on how to prevent untrusted code from executing privileged actions, safeguard resources via strong authentication and authorization, facilitate remote procedure calls, manage sessions, and explore various implementation strategies for specific functionalities, among other topics.

-- Grasp fundamental principles of IT security and secure coding practices
+- Gain a solid understanding of the fundamental concepts of security, IT security, and secure coding

-- Identify Web vulnerabilities beyond the OWASP Top Ten list and learn to prevent them
+- Learn about web vulnerabilities beyond the OWASP Top Ten and discover methods to avoid them

 Audience